csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2024-01-01-managing-disks-on-linux.md

 0000090 17e8 be01 7c05 41b4 aabb cd55 5a13 7252
 ```

-* This is the raw disk data.
-63eb, 1090, d08e: Bootloader instructions.
-7c00: The memory address where the BIOS loads the bootloader.
-This is typical in MBR-based boot systems.
-13cd: A BIOS interrupt call to perform disk operations.
-0000 0000: Unused or reserved space in the MBR.
+* This is the raw disk data. `63eb, 1090, d08e` are bootloader instructions.
+* `7c00`: The memory address where the BIOS loads the bootloader.
+* This is typical in MBR-based boot systems.
+* `13cd`: A BIOS interrupt call to perform disk operations.
+* `0000 0000`: Unused or reserved space in the MBR.
 Etc.